Wallets

 linera wallet set-default <chain-id>

-To open a chain for your own wallet, you can use the open-chain
+To create a new chain from the default chain of your wallet, you can use the

 command: